fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/life & learning/core-values.md

 You now have a list of what you call your values from the survey or another method.
 So, what do you need to _do_ with this list?
 Let's take a look at them a bit.

 Firstly, your values list belongs to you, and the meaning of these values may be different for you than it is for me.
-While there might be universal definitions for some values, that definition can be different for you – and that’s perfectly normal.
+While there might be universal definitions for some values, that definition can be different for you - and that's perfectly normal.

 To get acquainted with your values, ask yourself the following questions for each value and answer them honestly: